 - It is usually not possible to understand speech without lipreading using an ABI

 - Some patients are unable to hear anything after the ABI

-To date, the Manchester ABI Programme has implanted over 60 patients with an ABI and there are approximately five people implanted per year.
+To date, the Manchester ABI Programme has implanted over 70 adult patients with an ABI and there are approximately five people implanted per year.
 Apart from providing implants, several research projects are currently underway into this exciting new field at the programme.